 The deferred income taxes reflect the tax effects of temporary differences between the financial reporting and tax bases of asset and liabilities.
-The Company has a gross deferred tax asset of \$58.2 million and a gross deferred tax liability of \$69.7 million at December 31, 2022.
+The Company has a gross deferred tax asset of \$76.1 million and a gross deferred tax liability of \$58.4 million at December 31, 2023.
 The deferred tax asset is primarily attributable to operating lease liabilities, while the deferred tax liability is primarily attributable to operating lease right-of-use assets.
-The net deferred tax liability is \$11.5 million.
+The net deferred tax asset is \$17.7 million.
 The Company has not recorded a valuation allowance because the Company believes it is more likely than not that the deferred tax assets will be realized.

-Federal and state taxes payable due to BNY Mellon of \$59.1 million and \$12.6 million, respectively, are included in affiliate payables on the statement of financial condition.
-State taxes payable of \$0.3 million are included in accounts payable, accrued expenses and other on the statement of financial condition.
+Federal and state taxes payable of \$76.5 million and \$12.6 million, respectively, due to BNY Mellon are included in affiliate payables on the statement of financial condition.
+State taxes receivable of \$1.3 million are included in other assets on the statement of financial condition.

 BNY Mellon's federal consolidated income tax returns are closed to examination through 2016.
 The New York State and New York City income tax returns are closed to examination through 2014.
-The Company's New Jersey income returns are closed to examination through 2017.
+The Company's New Jersey income returns are closed to examination through 2018.